ev3lessons/FLL-Tutorials/en/CoachCorner/_posts/2018-10-26-Tips-From-Project-Judges.markdown

 19) Don't give your presentation from the back wall.
 Instead, move closer to the judges without being making them uncomfortable (give them some space).
 You'll be more engaging, the judges will be able hear you, and they'll also be able to see and read any visuals you bring in.

-20) The presentation time includes any setup time.
-Your 5 mins actually starts the moment all the team members enter the room.
+20) The presentation time (5 minutes) includes any setup time.
 If you end up with significant set up time, consider having a team member interact with the judges whilst the others are setting up.

 Thank you to Nancy, Haruna, Fiona and Asha for these tips.